fl720/Y1_Matlab_Practice/Y2_Summer_Project/README.md

 **DISCRIPTION:** First generation of the script to find filter cut-off frequency for the discrete low pass filter in the control system.

+**FEATURES:** Able to plot the simulated RMS error against filter cut-off frequencies (inputs) at the end at given Kp, Ki, Kd and PID filter constant (N) values.

+**PRECAUTIONS:**
+ - 1, Need to manually press "ctrl + c" to stop current simulation process when the simualtion is crashed/paused.
+Then, input subsequent number range into the initial values (a).
+Restart the process by using section break to prevent previous data being cleared from the working space.

+ - 2, Read the checklist and type Y at each requirement to comfirm before running the AFCOF.

 ## Auto_Filter_Constant_N_Navigator.m

 **ABBREVIATION:** ANN